markshust/docker-magento2-nginx/README.md

 ## Docker Compose

-We created a [`docker-compose.yml`](https://bitbucket.org/mageinferno/magento2-docker-compose/src/master/docker-compose.yml) file with a default development environment setup for use with our Magento 2 Docker images.
+We created a [`docker-compose`](https://github.com/mageinferno/magento2-docker-compose) configuration with a default development environment setup for use with our Magento 2 Docker images.

 Create a new folder to house your project, ex: `~/Sites/mysite`, then place your docker-compose.yml file within this directory.